open-horizon/open-horizon.github.io/docs/installing/edge_cluster_agent.md

    ```
    {: codeblock}

-4. Set the storage class that you want the agent use to either a built-in storage class or one you created.
+4. Set the storage class that you want the agent to use - either a built-in storage class or one that you created.
 For example:

    ```bash
    export EDGE_CLUSTER_STORAGE_CLASS=rook-ceph-cephfs-internal